vasuE4/Touch-based-device-control-system-for-bedridden-patients/README.md

 6. Buzzer
 7. 2 LED's
 8. Switch
+## System Architecture and Component roles
+The system is built around the LPC2148, which acts as the intelligent hub for all peripheral interactions.
+The architecture is designed for reliability, ensuring that user commands are processed securely and executed predictably.
+1. The Central Controller: LPC2148
+The LPC2148 manages the entire execution flow.
+It handles:
+   * Peripheral Management: Managing the communication protocols (UART, SPI, GPIO) required to interface with external hardware.
+   * Logic Processing: Running the main control loop for device state management and executing the password-based security check.
+   * Interrupt Handling: Managing the EINT1 (External Interrupt) to allow for secure, real-time user-initiated password changes without interrupting standard device operation.
+2. Security & Data Management
+   * Keypad Matrix: Acts as the primary Security Gateway.
+It provides a tactile interface for the user to authenticate before gaining access to the control interface, preventing accidental or unauthorized operation of home appliances.
+   * SPI EEPROM (AT25LC512): Serves as the Non-Volatile Storage.
+It holds the user's password securely.
+By utilizing the SPI (Serial Peripheral Interface) protocol, the microcontroller can quickly read or update this password, ensuring credentials persist even after a complete power loss.
+3. User Interface & Feedback
+   * Resistive Touch Screen: Communicates with the controller via UART (Universal Asynchronous Receiver-Transmitter).
+This allows the system to receive precise (x, y, z) coordinate data, which the controller maps to specific appliance "buttons."
+This provides an intuitive way for patients with limited mobility to interact with their environment.
+   * LCD Module: Acts as the Visual Dashboard, providing immediate feedback to the patient.
+It displays system status (e.g., "Locked" vs. "Unlocked"), confirms password entries, and shows the current operational status of the fans and lights.
+   * Buzzer & LEDs: Provide Multisensory Feedback.
+         * Buzzer: Offers an audible alert to notify the Doctor in case of Emergency.
+         * LEDs: Offer a visual confirmation of device states (e.g., an LED glowing when the fan is active), which is essential for patients who may have hearing or visual impairments.
 ## Set-up Instructions
 1. Before using the Peripherals you must initialize the peripherals by calling InitLCD(),InitKPM(),InitUART0(),Init_SPI().
 2. Notes that you must include all the required headers like "LPC21xx.h","string.h" and user defined hearders like "lcd_defines.h","lcd.h","delay.h","types.h","SPI.h","spi_defines.h","defines.h","KPM.h","UART_INT.h","cfgportpinfunc.h","KPM_defines.h".